 About the editor

 The editor is where everything happens.
-You open it by clicking a VoD in your Vods list.
+You open it by clicking a VoD in your Library.
 From there you watch the stream, read the chat activity graph, filter chat, and build clips.

 - A player that streams the VoD from our S3 storage.

-- A chat activity graph that doubles as the timeline.
+- A chat activity graph along the bottom that doubles as the timeline.

 - Clips.
 The list of clips you have already created for this VoD.
-Each row shows render status for the clip MP4 and the optional chat overlay.
+Each row shows render status for the clip MP4 (download / rendering / retry) and the optional chat overlay.

-When you drag-click on the graph to create a clip, the clip opens directly in this sidebar so you can tweak its start, end, name, and category in place.
+When you drag-click on the graph to create a clip, the clip opens directly in the Clips tab so you can tweak its start, end, name, and category in place.

 Above the graph

-A small toolbar sits above the graph with two buttons:
+A small toolbar sits above the graph with a handful of controls:

 Tips for a smooth session

-- Open the chat log next to the graph and scroll along while you watch.
+- Open Live chat next to the graph and scroll along while you watch.
 Most clippable moments stand out in both at the same time.

 - Build a small set of go-to emote filter combos for the streamer you edit most.
 KEKW plus OMEGALUL for laughs, monkaS plus PauseChamp for tense moments, POG plus GIGACHAD for hype.